Mochi Donuts

 Step 1- Mix the ingredients.
 Start by mixing 1/4 cup of the sweet rice flour with half the milk and microwave for 20-30 seconds until a sticky dough remains.
 Let the mixture cool to room temperature.

 Step 2- Make dough.
-Next, add the remaining dry ingredients in one bowl and the wet ingredients in another.
+Next, add the remaining dry ingredients to one bowl and the wet ingredients to another.
 Add both the first bowl and mix until a thick dough remains.
 Using your hands, gently knead them together until smooth.

 Step 3- Make dough balls.
-Once you’ve got the ideal consistency of the dough, make dough balls.
+Once you’ve reached the ideal dough consistency, form dough balls.
 Divide the dough into eight portions.
-Make dough balls by taking equal amounts of dough on your palms and rolling them out.
-We recommend wetting your hands to avoid the dough sticking to them.
+Form dough balls by taking equal amounts of dough in your palms and rolling them into balls.
+We recommend wetting your hands to prevent the dough from sticking.

 Step 4- Prepare donut rings.
 Now, make a ring-shaped structure using eight dough balls.
-Place the dough balls so that a circle forms when the balls are touching each other.
+Place the dough balls so that a circle forms when they touch.

 Step 5- Fry the donuts.
 When you’ve made all the dough rings, add a couple of inches of oil to a deep pan.
-Once hot, add 2-3 donuts and cook for 1-2 minutes or until they are golden brown.
+Once hot, add 2-3 donuts and cook for 1-2 minutes, or until golden brown.

 Step 6- Cool, then glaze.
 Let the donuts cool completely before glazing them.